ArchieDxncan/Cobblemon-Transporter/README.md

 Cobblemon -> Pokémon will be exported as .cb9 (equivalent to .pk9) you can enable AllowIncompatibleConversion in PKHeX settings to transfer to pre Gen 9.

+If you're transferring from (Pokémon -> Cobblemon -> Pokémon), Some data such as Abilities and Movesets will have to be manually tuned to match the original Pokémon to be considered 100% legal.

 ---

 ## Diagram